 Smiling stump is to your left off the retaining wall as you are looking at the vista from the top of High Knob.
 I looked in vain for the stump but looks like they threw all the cleared trees into the slot canyons below the bluffs.
 I guess we can’t all be Einsteins.
 Too bad they ruined those canyons for exploring & photos.

-My next map is Map #3 High Knob to Garden of the Gods to the best vista in the Forest.
+Next is Page #3 High Knob to Garden of the Gods to the best vista in the Forest.
 Look around at High Knob, then head West towards the Garden of the Gods.
-I’ll meet you on Page 4 Map #3 I promise Fall colors on the next page instead of late Winter blah colors.